kpernyer/kpernyer/README.md

 - 👋 Hi, I’m @kpernyer
-- 👀 I’m interested in building a new enterprise application for strategy alignment
+- 👀 I’m building a new enterprise application for strategy alignment
-- 🌱 I’m currently learning Flutter and Dart for the mobile and MCP/RAG for context rich conversational APIs
 - 📫 Reach me at kenneth@pernyer.se

 <!---